aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/tf-files.md

 ###  auth-cicd.sh

-This scipt authorizes the CodeBuild role to access the EKS cluster by patching the aws-auth configmap
+This script authorizes the CodeBuild role to access the EKS cluster by patching the aws-auth configmap

-The CodeBuild role **codebuild-eks-cicd-build-app-service-role** is added to the **system:masters** kubernets group which gives full admin rights to the cluster.
+The CodeBuild role **codebuild-eks-cicd-build-app-service-role** is added to the **system:masters** kubernetes group which gives full admin rights to the cluster.

 In production environments you would want to scope this down to perhaps a specific namespace using Kubernetes RBAC.